Home » Diabetes » Diabetes Recipes » Breakfast » Cheesy Low-Carb Frittata Ready in 15 Minutes

 Description

 This vibrant, protein-packed breakfast brings together the snap of fresh asparagus and the mild crunch of bok choy under a layer of melted cheese.
-It is a lighter, fluffy take on a classic Italian dish, designed to be satisfying while supporting steady energy levels throughout your morning.
+It is a lighter, fluffy take on a classic Italian dish, designed to be satisfying and nutritious.

 Ingredients